apache/openoffice-org/content/privacy.md

 1. The pages you visit; and
 1. The addresses of pages from where you followed a link to our site.

-Access logs are retained for up to 30 days.
-Aggregate information is extracted.

-The formerly used tracking cookie set by the [Google Analytics](https://www.google.com/analytics/) service and handled by Google as described in their [privacy policy](https://www.google.com/privacy.html) may be deleted.
+Part of this information is gathered using a tracking cookie set by the [Google Analytics](https://www.google.com/analytics/) service and handled by Google as described in their [privacy policy](https://www.google.com/privacy.html).
-See your browser documentation for instructions on how to disable or delete the cookie if you prefer not to share this data with Google.
+See your browser documentation for instructions on how to disable the cookie if you prefer not to share this data with Google.

 We use the gathered information to help us make our site more useful to